pranatisreya/Smart_Exit/README.md

 ### 1.1 Introduction
 In the dynamic landscape of today’s digital era, the integration of technology is fundamental in reshaping traditional processes and enhancing efficiency.
-Embracing this ethos, our team has embarked on a transformative journey in the realm of Full Stack Development, culminating in the creation of the ”SMART
-EXIT: An Online Gatepass System for CBIT Students” project.
+Embracing this ethos, our team has embarked on a transformative journey in the realm of Full Stack Development, culminating in the creation of the ”SMART EXIT: An Online Gatepass System for CBIT Students” project.
 Rooted in the principles of the MERN (MongoDB, Express.js, React, Node.js) stack, this project exemplifies the convergence of frontend and backend development to revolutionize the management of student departures within the academic domain.
 Full Stack Development, uniting client-side and server-side components, is the cornerstone of our endeavor.
 Seamlessly blending UI design with robust database management, our team utilized MERN to craft the innovative ”SMART EXIT” online gatepass system.
-This system, aptly named ”SMART EXIT,” serves as a testament to the efficacy of modern technology in simplifying and streamlining the traditionally cumbersome process of student departure requests within educational institutions.”Smart Exit: An Online Gatepass System for CBIT Students” marks a significant leap in modernizing access control procedures within organizations.
+This system, aptly named ”SMART EXIT,” serves as a testament to the efficacy of modern technology in simplifying and streamlining the traditionally cumbersome process of student departure requests within educational institutions."Smart Exit: An Online Gatepass System for CBIT Students" marks a significant leap in modernizing access control procedures within organizations.
 Departing from conventional paper-based methods, this digital solution streamlines the process of requesting and managing gatepasses.
 In essence, it provides a sophisticated platform for individuals to submit access requests, obtain approvals,